ds4dm/ecole/docs/index.rst

 The state-of-the-art Mixed Integer Linear Programming solver that acts as a controllable algorithm inside Ecole is `SCIP <https://scip.zib.de/>`_.

-The reader is referred to [Bengio2018]_ for motivating why machine learning is a promising candidate to use for combinatorial optimization, as well as the methodology to do so.
+The reader is referred to [Bengio2018]_ for motiation on why machine learning is a promising candidate to use for combinatorial optimization, as well as the methodology to do so.

 ..
 [Bengio2018]